postersw/AndersonIsland/ReadMe.txt

 	The file will be generated as APNProd08yy.p12 on the desktop.
 13. I uploaded it to OneSignal using Safari on the Mac. www.onesignal.com. login as support@postersw.com.
 DD1 Select my app.
 14. Click on 'SETTINGS' at top of screen..
 Then click on Apple IOS.
 15. A CONFIGURE PLATFORM dialog appears.
-Click on "i'd like to replace my production .p12 certificate".
+Click on "Update Authentication".
 Scroll down and then click on 'Choose File..."
 16. Choose the APNProd08yy.p12 file.
 Then click on SAVE or NEXT.
 17. A couple of 'NEXT' choices are necessary for 2 more dialogs.
 Make sure you choose the 'Cordova' icon.
 Then you get to another SAVE dialog.
-18. The Apple IOS status will now show the new certificate with 'expires August 31, 2023'.
+18. The Apple IOS status will now show the new certificate with 'Expires September 13, 2024'.
 19. For grins, save the P12 file on onedrive.
 Using Safari, go to onedrive.live.com. login to my account.
 20. Go to files->Documents->PhoneGap->Keys and drag the file from my desktop onto the web browser window.
 21. You are done.
 Elapsed time 48 minutes.